WEEK 14 - Molding and Casting

 Technical Item EPOX-21 Resin Preparation

-Material type Two-component clear epoxy casting resin: component A / base resin and component B / curing agent.
+Material type Two-component clear epoxy casting resin: component A and component B.

-Application in this assignment Final resin casting inside the flexible silicone mold produced from the CNC-machined cat face master.
+Application Final resin casting inside the flexible silicone mold.

-Mixing ratio 4 parts of component A + 1 part of component B, according to the DURA QUARZ epoxy resin technical sheet.
-Both components must be measured carefully before mixing.
+Mixing ratio 4 parts of component A + 1 part of component B.

-Safety equipment Nitrile or rubber gloves, safety glasses, long sleeves, and good ventilation.
-Direct skin contact and breathing fumes should be avoided.
+Safety equipment Gloves, safety glasses, long sleeves and good ventilation.

 Visible Technical Sheet: DURA QUARZ Epoxy Resin